codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the tomato blush?
-Because it saw the salad dressing.
+Why are fish so smart?
+Because they live in schools!

 ## Daily Trivia

-What does GHz stand for?
+When did the online streaming service &quot;Mixer&quot; launch?
- 1. Gigahotz
+ 1. 2016
- 2. Gigahetz
+ 2. 2013
- 3. Gigahatz
+ 3. 2009
- 4. Gigahertz
+ 4. 2011

 <details>
   <summary>Answer</summary>
-  Gigahertz
+  2016
 </details>